Wgmlgz/wwasm/README.md

 - **WCanvas**:
   create image stream at `c++` side using `wasm::Canvas` class and then render it to react `<WCanvas/>` component.
-  (for now there can be only 1 instance of this canvas per app).

   Canvas features: